 The preparation you need to do on the day will vary depending on whether you have opted for the procedure to take place at home or at your local veterinary clinic.

 For dog euthanasia at home, you may wish to create a comfortable position for your pet to lie in if they are still able to move.
 A blanket or two on the floor is probably the most ideal.
 The blankets are necessary not only for your pet’s comfort but also because they may experience a final bowel movement which they cannot be held responsible for.
 This makes it a good idea to choose blankets which hold no sentimental value.

 When it comes to the actual pet euthanasia process, a solution is most often administered through a vein, possibly via an intravenous catheter.
-But because this sort of activity can cause a dog to become discomforted, most vets will first administer an anesthetic injection to place your pet into a state of unconsciousness.
+But because this sort of activity can cause a dog to become discomforted, most vets will first administer an anaesthetic injection to place your pet into a state of unconsciousness.

-When discussing a dignified end for your pet with your vet, it’s always best to ensure that they are going to administer anesthetic first – something which is often called the “two injection” method.
+When discussing a dignified end for your pet with your vet, it’s always best to ensure that they are going to administer anaesthetic first – something which is often called the “two injection” method.
 To do otherwise risks your pet potentially moving around uncomfortably or panicking as the vet tries to find their vein.
-The only time you might not need anesthesia is when your dog is already very ill and very quiet or is having trouble breathing.
+The only time you might not need anaesthesia is when your dog is already very ill and very quiet or is having trouble breathing.

 How long does it take for a dog to be put to sleep altogether?
 If you’ve chosen a home visit from your vet, the entire process should be over within 30-60 minutes.

 If you are going to be in your local veterinary clinic, be aware they may have unforeseen delays or emergencies.
 Be aware, they have no control over and it may draw out the process.
 Once you are actually with your vet, the same half an hour to an hour timeframe applies.